On the Path to High-temperature Josephson Multi-junction Devices: Progress in HTS Josephson junction fabrication

 \Cref{fig:HTS200Curves} shows IV curves (a), critical current $I_{c}$, normal resistance $R_{N}$, and their product (characteristic voltage) $I_{c}R_{N}$ (b) of the Josephson junctions written with an irradiation dose of $200\text{ ions/nm}$, which are measured at different temperatures of $40$, $50$, $60$ and $70\text{ K}$.
-At $40\text{ K}$, the critical current value is about $0.5\text{ mA}$, while the normal resistance is about $0.8\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.4\text{ mV}$.
+At $40\text{ K}$, the critical current value is about $0.5\text{ mA}$, which corresponds to a critical current density $3.6\times10^5\text{ A/cm}^2$ according to the bridge width and film thickness, while the normal resistance is about $0.8\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.4\text{ mV}$.
 As shown in \cref{fig:HTS200Rn}, the normal resistance decreases with temperature decreasing and hence manifests a normal metal type of the junction barrier.

 \Cref{fig:HTS300Curves} shows IV curves (a), critical current $I_{c}$, normal resistance $R_{N}$, and their product (characteristic voltage) $I_{c}R_{N}$ (b) of the Josephson junctions written with a dose of $300\text{ ions/nm}$, which are measured at different temperatures from $5\text{ K}$ to $50\text{ K}$.
-At $40\text{ K}$, the critical current value is about $0.14\text{ mA}$, while the normal resistance is about $1.19\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.16\text{ mV}$.
+At $40\text{ K}$, the critical current value is about $0.14\text{ mA}$, which corresponds to a critical current density $1\times10^5\text{ A/cm}^2$, while the normal resistance is about $1.19\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.16\text{ mV}$.
 For this junction, the normal resistance first decreases but then increases with temperature decreasing, indicating a barrier property somehow between metal and insulator.